zachooz/SnowflakeCatcher/README.md

 Snowflakes
 ================

 Right click to draw wooden wall, left to erase.
-Spacebar removes all snow.

 Currently working on removing lag.